Billy Johnson (racing driver)

 William Ryan Johnson (born October 10, 1986) is an American professional sports car and stock car racing driver.
-He is the 2016 IMSA Continental Tire Sports Car Challenge GS champion.
-He currently competes part-time in the WeatherTech SportsCar Championship and FIA World Endurance Championship, driving for Ford Chip Ganassi Racing UK in the No. 66 Ford GT.
+He competed in the FIA World Endurance Championship from 2016 to 2019, driving the No. 66 Ford GT for Ford Chip Ganassi Team UK.
+Johnson was crowned Continental Tire SportsCar Challenge champion in 2016, and made one NASCAR Cup Series start in 2017.

 Racing career

 Early career

 When he was thirteen years old, Johnson started kart racing.
-In 2003, he won a scholarship to race in the series Skip Barber Racing School and a scholarship in Valencia Spain to compete in the inaugural season of Formula BMW USA as a Factory BMW "Junior" driver.
+In 2003, he won a scholarship to race in the series Skip Barber Racing School and a scholarship in Valencia, Spain to compete in the inaugural season of Formula BMW USA as a Factory BMW "Junior" driver.

 In 2004, Johnson competed in the Formula BMW USA Championship and finished fifth and received the Sportsman of the Year award.

 In 2005, Johnson finished in the top-ten of his one and only Star Mazda Pro Series race.

 Sports cars

 In 2005, Johnson made his sports car debut with Speed Source co-driving with James Hinchcliffe in the Grand-Am Cup ST class, en route to seven top-ten finishes in seven races.
-He also made his GT car debut in the Virginia round of the Rolex Sports Car Series with Team Prototype Technology Group in a BMW M3. and had 7 top-10 finishes in the Grand-Am Cup ST class driving for SpeedSource, Matt Connolly Motorsports, and Compass 360.
+He also made his GT car debut in the Virginia round of the Rolex Sports Car Series with Team Prototype Technology Group in a BMW M3. and had seven top-ten finishes in the Grand-Am Cup ST class driving for SpeedSource, Matt Connolly Motorsports, and Compass 360.

 In 2006, Johnson competed in one Speed World Challenge race for Tindol Motorsports as well as the Grand-Am Cup ST class for Kensai Racing, Potter Racing, and ROAR Racing.

-2007 was Johnson first full season in sports cars, finishing second in the ST Championship with 3 victories under Kensai Racing.
-He also made his Koni Challenge GS class debut thanks to Jim Click Racing, finishing 6th as the highest placing Mustang.
+2007 was Johnson first full season in sports cars, finishing second in the ST Championship with three victories under Kensai Racing.
+He also made his Koni Challenge GS class debut thanks to Jim Click Racing, finishing sixth as the highest placing Mustang.

 In 2008, Johnson made the progression to a full season in the GS class under Motorsport Technology Group with four podium finishes driving a BMW Z4 M-Coupe and Porsche 997.

-In 2009, after winning at Homestead in a Porsche 997 for Motorsport Technology Group, and the team running out of funds halfway through the season, Johnson signed with Roush Fenway Racing's Koni Challenge team, driving a Ford Mustang FR500C alongside Jack Roush Jr. A year later, the two won at Homestead-Miami Speedway, Jack Roush's 400th win as a car owner.
+In 2009, after winning at Homestead in a Porsche 997 for Motorsport Technology Group, and the team running out of funds halfway through the season, Johnson signed with Roush Fenway Racing's Koni Challenge team, driving a Ford Mustang FR500C alongside Jack Roush Jr. A year later, the two won at Homestead–Miami Speedway, Jack Roush's 400th win as a car owner.
 They finished third in the championship with a win at New Jersey and multiple podiums.

 In late 2011, Johnson finished second in the championship with three victories, at VIR, Watkins Glen, and New Jersey.
 That year he also joined Turner Motorsport to drive a BMW M3 at the Rolex Sports Car Series, finishing fourth at Montreal.